 05.01 General

-This MC applies to the applicant and the applicant's contractors, and to activities related to NRC regulations related to the DC review process.
+This IMC applies to the applicant and the applicant's contractors, and to activities related to NRC regulations related to the DC review process.
 The principal regulations for this phase are those described by Subpart B to 10 CFR Part 52.
 The DC review phase begins when the NRC receives notification of an applicant’s intention to apply for a DC.

 Where activities associated with the DC phase have been contracted to other organizations, this program applies to the organizations conducting the activities for the applicant organization.

-The SGI protection inspection related portions of this MC apply to applicants for design certifications and vendors who are required to protect SGI in accordance with 10 CFR Part 73 and applicable orders.
+The SGI protection inspection related portions of this IMC apply to applicants for design certifications and vendors who are required to protect SGI in accordance with 10 CFR Part 73 and applicable orders.
 Applicants and vendors will be subject to such inspections for as long as the applicant/vendor is required to protect SGI.

 05.02 Quality Assurance Program Reviews

-The QA program will be reviewed in accordance with the guidance contained in SRP 17.5.
-The staff should encourage an early submittal of the applicant’s quality assurance topical report (QATR) or their quality assurance program description (QAPD) for staff review and issuance of a SER (provided the QAPD was not previously approved in an SER).
+The QA program will be reviewed in accordance with the guidance contained in Standard Review Plan (SRP) 17.5.
+The staff should encourage an early submittal of the applicant’s quality assurance topical report (QATR) or their quality assurance program description (QAPD) for staff review and issuance of a safety evaluation report (SER) (provided the QAPD was not previously approved in an SER).

 Departures from accepted QA process controls or deviations from accepted industry standards may require independent evaluations and additional communications with the applicant.
 This could extend the NRC review process.
 Where the QAPD contains significant deviations from NRC QA guidance (SRP 17.5) that could adversely impact the integrity or reliability of the design, the applicant should provide sufficient justification for the staff to address/consider the deviation.
 Significant deviations from NRC guidance could extend the NRC review process.

-Based on the information provided by the applicant, and from audits and inspections performed under this MC, as appropriate, an SER will be issued.
+Based on the information provided by the applicant, and from audits and inspections performed under this IMC, as appropriate, an SER will be issued.
 The SER documents the NRC approval of the QAPD, if not previously approved in another SER.
 In addition, as appropriate, the SER includes the inspection results to support the staff's disposition regarding the adequacy of the QAPD implementation.

 05.03 Post-Docketing QA Program Inspection